charlesvill/ObsidianVault/Computer Science/Full Stack Dev/REACT.md

 ### React references
 - see this lesson to see useful links to stay connected what is happening with react and where you should be going after this: https://www.theodinproject.com/lessons/node-path-react-conclusion
 -

+#### React with RESTful API
+- when you have react client, you will need to fetch from your server api that could be deployed on local host or on an actual Paas service.
+Your react app needs to be able to distinguish between accessing the api url depending on the environment its in.
+	- solution: make a .env.development and .env.production file (separate) that react will pick to use depending on if you use `npm start` or `npm run build`
+		- `npm start` - .env.development
+		- `npm run build` - .env.production